sambrosia/tavern-tales/themes/undeath/Undeath.md

 Collaborate on a disease that you carry, and how it spreads.
 You're immune to it.

 * *Describe*: Pallid skin, sunken eyes, pus-filled boils on your skin, black blood, skin covered in a sheen of sweat.
-* *Plague*: Virus, bacteria, worm parasites, fungal mush-room spores, dark curse, the seed of a corrupted plant.
+* *Plague*: Virus, bacteria, worm parasites, fungal mushroom spores, dark curse, the seed of a corrupted plant.
 * *Symptoms*: Vomit and nausea, painful boils, extreme fever, necrosis, coughing, weakness, eventual death.
-* *Transmitted by*: Skin-to-skin contact, damaging some-one, bodily fluids, drawing a rune on their skin.
+* *Transmitted by*: Skin-to-skin contact, damaging someone, bodily fluids, drawing a rune on their skin.

 ### Reanimate